 SDVRs are popular security solutions because they combine video recording and storage in a single device.
 This makes them easy to install and manage, and eliminates the need to buy external hard drives and cabling.
 Their flexible, hybrid design supports input from both analog and IP cameras, making them a straightforward option for security system upgrades or DIY projects.

 Connecting up to 16 cameras for monitoring small businesses or homes.

 Storing video for up to 1 month, unless otherwise required.

-Supporting a mix of analogue and IP cameras - ideal when image quality is not the highest priority.
+Supporting a mix of analog and IP cameras—ideal when image quality is not the highest priority.

 Built specifically for video surveillance, this hard drive supports the high-write requirements of HD video content and the quick response needs of motion-sensing cameras.
 This surveillance drive improves system reliability and post-deployment services for up to 16 drives.

 Learn more >